desk with documents

 • Exploiting Procedural Errors: Mistakes in police procedure, such as improper administration of field sobriety tests or delays in blood testing, can weaken the prosecution’s case.
 A skilled criminal defense lawyer identifies and leverages these errors to challenge evidence admissibility.

 • Skill in Court and Negotiation: DUID cases require specialized knowledge of Virginia’s DUI laws and local court practices.
-A Virginia defense attorney with experience in marijuana cases can navigate complex legal processes, cross-examine toxicologists, and negotiate with prosecutors to achieve the best outcome.
+A Fairfax marijuana DUI attorney with experience can navigate complex legal processes, cross-examine toxicologists, and negotiate with prosecutors to achieve the best outcome.

 You can count on our skilled Virginia trial attorney to fight for your rights in your DUID case.
 Attorney Nolan offers a free consultation to review your case.